top of page

 Bathrooms are deceptively complex projects that involve every trade and require lots of finish materials.
 Below is a breakdown of cost for a double sink bathroom.
 Hall bathrooms will fall in the lower budget range and primary bathrooms tend to fall in the upper budget range.

-Vanity Prefab Vanity $4k Custom Vanity $11k (includes slab cost) Average prices are based on a 72" double sink vanity Custom vanities are perfect in bathrooms that have non-standard sized areas for vanities.
-For example, most pre-fab vanities come in 24", 36", 48", 60", 72", and 96" sizes.
+Vanity Prefab Vanity $5k Custom Vanity $11k (includes slab cost) Average prices are based on a 72" double sink vanity Custom vanities are perfect in bathrooms that have non-standard sized areas for vanities.
+For example, most pre-fab vanities come in 24", 36", 48", 60", 72" sizes.
 If your space falls in between these numbers you either need to size down on a prefab vanity and have open space on either side or you pay up for a custom vanity.
 Custom vanities are typically of higher quality than pre-fab vanities and allow you to completely customize your vanity size and storage needs.
 They look great in wall-to-wall installations and give your bathroom a more upscale look.
 The other upside is if you have a space for a linen tower or built-in you can match all the cabinetry in the space for a clean, cohesive look.
 This is especially nice in master bathrooms.
 What's the downside of a custom vanity?
 When choosing a custom vanity you will need to purchase sinks and counter top slab separately and pay to have those fabricated and attached.
 After all is said and done, a custom vanity typically comes to twice the cost of a pre-fab vanity.
 Pre-fab vanities are perfect for spaces that allow for pre-fab sizing.
 They're also great for bathrooms where you want to create a certain look.
 For example, it's very challenging to create a custom metal vanity or a Spanish-style, reclaimed wood vanity.
 If you're designing a bathroom that has a specific aesthetic you can find more options in the pre-fab realm.
 Just make sure the vanity is constructed of solid wood and from a reputable company.
 Also, make sure you figure out how many pre-drilled holes the vanity comes with so that you get the correct type of faucet.
 Some sites will even let you select the number of pre-drilled holes.

 Pro Tip: Some of my go-to bathroom vanity brands are RH, RH Modern, Pottery Barn, Signature Hardware.

 Faucets $1,500 Showroom quality faucets (x2).
 Read about plumbing fixtures in my previous post.
-Sinks $300 - $800 O'Brien under-mount sinks (x2)
+Sinks $300 - $800 Designer under-mount sinks (x2)

 Drain Center Drain $400 Infinity Drain $1k + extra contractor labor